A Humorous But Comforting Take on Why People Say Cruel Things To Creatives and How To Bounce Back

 Unsolicited harsh critiques can come from strangers, friends, or even family members who are not painting, not writing, not acting, etc.

-Steven Pressfield calls this avoidance, resistance; it’s a universal force he claims acts against human creativity.
+Steven Pressfield calls this kind of purposeful avoidance resistance; it’s a universal force he claims acts against human creativity.

 So they try to jam a stick in the spokes of your new, tangerine orange, Huffy 10 Speed with the streamers on the handles.